Use a Pacific Pride Cardlock card to save money.

-Commercial Fuel Best Practices.
+Commercial Fuel Best Practices for Fleet Managers.

-Are you looking to use a Commercial Fuel Card to simplify your fuel buying?
+Are you looking to use a commercial fuel card to simplify your fuel buying?

 Star Oilco can make that easy for you.

 Regardless of what system you choose, there are some organizational best practices, that when implemented, will be self-reinforcing in your organization.
-Simple little changes to how you approach your Commercial Fuel service will greatly reduce any opportunity for theft.
+Simple little changes to how you approach your commercial fuel service will greatly reduce any opportunity for theft.

 Whether you use a Pacific Pride, Voyager, WEX, Comdata, Fuelman, or CFN corporate fleet card, you can take inventory of what you are currently doing and upgrade that process with these best practices.
 You can connect these best practices to a policy driven approach to knock out fuel theft and guarantee more efficiency in keeping your commercial fuel needs met.